AthenZ/athenz/README.md

 for every workload or service deployed in private (e.g. Openstack, K8S, Screwdriver) or public cloud (e.g. AWS EC2, ECS, Fargate, Lambda).
 Using these X.509 certificates clients and services establish secure connections and through mutual TLS authentication verify each other's identity.
-The service identity certificates are valid for 30 days only and the service identity agents (SIA) part of those frameworks automatically refresh them daily.
+The service identity certificates are valid for 30 days only, and the service identity agents (SIA) part of those frameworks automatically refresh them daily.
 The term service within Athenz is more generic than a traditional service.
-A service identity could represent a command, job, daemon, workflow, as well as both an application client and an application service.
+A service identity could represent a command, job, daemon, workflow, as well as both an application client, and an application service.

 Since Athenz service authentication is based on
 [X.509 certificates](https://en.wikipedia.org/wiki/X.509), it is